-Of course, the biggest question of all is ‘When is the Age of Empires 4 release date?’ and sadly, Microsoft didn’t reveal a release date – or even a release window – during its Gamescom 2017 reveal.
+Of course, the biggest question of all is ‘When is the Age of Empires 4 release date?’ and sadly, Microsoft hasn't revealed a release date – or even a release window.

 Looking back at previous Age of Empires releases, there’s no real release date pattern; the first in the series launched way back in 1997, followed by Age of Empires 2: The Age of Kings in 1999, and Age of Empires 3 in 2005.
 There was only a gap of two years between the first two games, while the gap between the second and third tripled to six years.

 If we follow the pattern of tripling the gap between games, Age of Empires 4 won’t be out until 2023 – but of course, it won’t be that far off!